 Salvini Cichlid is suitable for experienced aquarists as beginners can face difficulties in their care.
 Though the fish itself is not very demanding and can easily live in small tanks too, they can be aggressive towards its smaller tank mates.

 The capacity of the water tank is estimated to be 150 liters if there is a couple of adult fish.
 You can also add more fishes by estimating the volume of water to be around 30 to 40 liters for one fish.

-It is very important for Salvini cichlids to have a separate territory and they get more aggressive during the spawning period.
+Salvini cichlids need to have a separate territory and they get more aggressive during the spawning period.

 Cichlids need roots to hide and survive in the tank and a substrate of 8 inches thickness is required.